crekulon/tspy/_guides/pet-customization.md

 order: 1
 title: Pet Customization
 ---
 On Thunderspy, any pet can be customized - Mastermind minion, Controller/Dominator pet, veteran vanity pet, etc. If it can be named, it can be given a custom costume!
+Certain non-humanoid pets (Robots, Beasts) will have broken animations, but anything that uses the human skeleton will animate as expected.

 To customize a pet, rename it, then right click it and select 'Edit Costume'.
 Make something you're happy with, then simply hit 'Next'.
 And you're all set!